flashrom/flashrom/doc/release_notes/devel.rst

 parallel boot ROM on National Semiconductor DP838* PCI network cards through raw x86 port I/O. The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``drkaiser`` programmer has been removed.
+It reflashed the parallel flash on Dr. Kaiser PC-Waechter PCI cards through a memory-mapped PCI BAR.
+The hardware is obsolete and legacy hosts already ship a flashrom that supports it.